hthuc2051/CodingChallenge/README.md

 ## Build environment

--JDK 11.0.6
+- JDK 11.0.6
--Java version 1.8
+- Java version 1.8
--Maven (embedded in IntelliJ)
+- Maven (embedded in IntelliJ)
--Dependencies
+- Dependencies
--JUnit is used for testing
+- JUnit is used for testing

 ## Note:
--Only 1 canvas can be created.
+- Only 1 canvas can be created.
--Max width and height of canvas are set to 50, can change in AppConstant.
+- Max width and height of canvas are set to 50, can change in AppConstant.